 Frameless doors are arguably the most impressive amongst slimline patio door.
 First of all, these doors have no visible mullion.
 You only see aluminium with the perimeter frame and top and bottom of the door panels.

 Remember with many of these systems, some are only intended for outside use or where there is little requirement for thermal performance or weather protection.
 Many of these frameless slimline doors come as single glazed for internal use or outside, non-weathered installations.

 One outstanding product designed as a fit-for-purpose external quality door is Frameless Glass Curtains.
 These offer certified security, a weather rating, thermally insulated frames and are one of the best on the market.

 There are many other products available however these use aluminium or plastic cappings to the glass edges.

 Do not assume thin sliding doors only come as the more expensive structural glazed product.
 There are the standard type of inline or lift and slide patio doors also having thin mullions.
-A good example is the SUNFLEX SVG30 with a 30mm mullion, the Visoglide from Smart Systems, also with a 30mm mullion.
+A good example is the SUNFLEX SVG20 with a 20mm mullion, the Visoglide from Smart Systems, also with a 30mm mullion.
+YES Glazing provice a 24mm slider and the Cero Sliding door is one of the best made with 35mm mullions.
 Therefore your choice of a slimline door may be down to cost as well as your desired aesthetic.

 One thing sliding doors offering a slim solution in the home is the thin mullion.
 Any door below a 50mm sight line at the interlocking mullion is suitable.
 You can also check out our unique article showing you who makes the slimmest sliding patio doors to help you decide.